Skip to Main Content

 Info

-Best cards to pair with this card
+Best cards to pair with the Discover it® Miles

-You can maximize your spending by pairing multiple complementary credit cards together for a more complete rewards strategy.
 The Discover it® Miles card is a great option, but other cards may offer ways to earn more rewards in specific spending categories or offer more flexible redemptions and better benefits.
 Pairing several cards together gives you more flexibility and allows you to enjoy the perks each card offers.

 Bankrate’s Take — Is the Discover it® Miles card worth it?

 If you are considering getting your first travel card, then the Discover it® Miles card has the basics to get you started in the rewards scene.
-Its low rates and fees plus its 1:1 cash back redemption rate make it easy for people to learn the ropes of travel rewards without annual fees or complicated rewards structure.
-However, its lack of travel perks make it a no-go for jet setters and frequent flyers who prefer luxury travel.
+Its low rates and fees plus its 1:1 cash back redemption rate make it easy for people to learn the ropes of travel rewards without annual fees or a complicated rewards structure.
+However, its lack of travel perks might make it a no-go for jet setters and frequent flyers who prefer luxury travel.

 Frequently asked questions